Irish Folklore - Weddings, Mayo Abbey in Co. Mayo

 The period between New Year and Lent was called the "Serif".
 Marriages normally took place then or during Shrovetide.
 Nearly every church in the country had at least one wedding on Shrove Tuesday.
 Those who did not marry at this time were felt to be neglecting their social duty.

-Sundays and Wednesdays were popular days to get married .
+June seemed to be the best month to get married while Sundays and Wednesdays were popular days.
 Marriages were never held in Lent or Advent.
-(4 weeks leading up to Christmas Day)
+(4 weeks leading up to Christmas Day).

 Preparation for the wedding